 Who should nurses ask for feedback?

-In addition to their nursing peers, nurses are also encouraged to approach colleagues from a different nursing designation (i.e., LPN, RPN, RN or NP), and non-nurse colleague, like an OT or physiotherapist—as long as this person is able to speak knowledgeably and helpfully on their professional practice.
-They can also invite an unregulated professional colleague (i.e., HCA, unit clerk, etc.) to provide them with feedback.
+In addition to their nursing peers, nurses are also encouraged to approach colleagues from a different nursing designation (i.e., LPN, RPN, RN, or NP), and non-nurse colleagues, like an occupational therapist or physiotherapist—as long as this person is able to speak knowledgeably and helpfully on the nurse's professional practice.
+They can also invite an unregulated professional colleague (i.e., HCA, unit clerk, etc.) to provide feedback.

 Additional tips for NPs